 Autism Spectrum Disorder Program

-TCC will follow all Centers for Disease Control (CDC) and local guidelines to determine the delivery of mode of the Autism Spectrum Disorder Program for Summer and Fall 2020.
+TCC will follow all Centers for Disease Control (CDC) and local guidelines to determine the delivery of mode of the Autism Spectrum Disorder Program for each semester.

 TCC Community Education & Engagement (CEE) partners with the Texas Health and Human Services and Spectrum Services to offer to students with autism and Asperger syndrome a well-rounded education that emphasizes training in socialization skills and academics.